zenstruck/messenger-test/README.md

 ## Bus

-In addition to transport testing you also can test on the bus.
+In addition to transport testing you also can make assertions on the bus.
 You can test message handling by using the same `InteractsWithMessenger` trait in your `KernelTestCase` / `WebTestCase` tests.
 This is especially useful when you only need to test if a message has been dispatched by a specific bus but don't need to know how the handling has been made.